psxjt5/NEC-78K0-Programmer/README.md

 ### Console Output
 - ```FindBlankAreas``` - Prints the Solicon Signature Data.
 - ```PrintCurrentStatus``` - Prints the status of the connected 78K/0.

+## Usage
+A basic set of functions is currently laid out towards the bottom of the ```setup``` function.
+These can be modified as required using a combination of the functions presented above.

 ## Circuitry
 ![78K0ProgrammerSchematic](https://github.com/user-attachments/assets/8c9592f7-980f-4928-a4e6-9960cc3ada82)